rubenportz/Ruben-Portz/_posts/2020-02-10-Forget-growth-hacking-become-a-technical-community-builder.md

 category: [startup, MVP, Growth]
 ---

-It's rare that you interview someone and although it's not a great fit right now, he or she is genuinely interested in knowing how to develop themselves to be ready one day.
+It's rare that you interview someone and although it's not a great fit right now, he or she is genuinely interested in knowing how to develop themselves to be ready in the future.

 In that situation, I think it's only fair to take time and give a sense of direction.
-I understand that big corporates avoid this at all cost for legal reasons, but that's probably a guarantee someone will not get back to them once they're actually ready for it.
+I understand that big corporates avoid this at all cost for legal reasons.
+However, that's probably a guarantee someone will never get back to them once they're actually a perfect fit.

 <h2>Technical Marketing + Community Building</h2>
 I've put below a menu of resources for developing yourself further as a technical marketer.
 I've recommended these to my team, people I didn't hire, or anyone who's willing to listing to me.